Human rights and unilateral coercive measures

 Workshop on the impact of unilateral coercive measures on the enjoyment of human rights (Geneva, 23 May 2014)

 In its resolution 24/14, the Human Rights Council requested the Office of the High Commissioner for Human Rights (OHCHR) to organize a workshop on the impact of the application of unilateral coercive measures on the enjoyment of human rights by the affected populations, in particular their socioeconomic impact on women and children, in the States targeted.
 This workshop was held on 23 May 2014 in Room XX, Palais des Nations, Geneva.
-The report on the proceedings of the workshop will be submitted to the Human Rights Council at its twenty-seventh session.
+The report on the proceedings of the workshop was submitted to the Human Rights Council at its twenty-seventh session, and is available here.

 The workshop aimed to: